 This time, I put the entire amount of Ichiran’s secret red powder and boiled the dried noodles for about 2 minutes.

-Overall, the combination of the pleasant chewy noodles, the rich soup broth, and the moderate spiciness of Ichiran’s secret red powder made this instant Ichiran ramen a fabulous noodle dish.
+Overall, the combination of the pleasant chewy noodles, the super rich soup broth, and the secret red powder’s moderate addictive spiciness made this Ichiran instant ramen a nicely balanced fabulous noodle dish.